 As mentioned above Piebald Danes could bear any colored pigment beside black.
 The Danes could be blue as well.

 Boston head piebalds:

-A Piebald Dane holding uniform genotype and phenotype is called a Boston head piebald.
-The dogs are considered straight piebalds owing to the singular physical and genetic appearance.
-From the head the dogs appear closer to Mantle Danes but the body of dog has black splotches unlike Mantle Dane.
+A Piebald Dane holding a uniform genotype and phenotype is called a Boston head piebald.
+The dogs are considered straight piebalds owing to their singular physical and genetic appearance.
+From the head the dogs appear closer to Mantle Danes but the body of the dog has black splotches unlike Mantle Dane.